Dr Paul Hapney (CPsychol)

 Training, qualifications & experience

 I am a chartered member of the British Psychological Society (BPS) (membership no. 234464 - which you can check at the BPS website).
-I am also registered as a Counselling Psychologist with the Health and Care Professions Council (HCPC) (reg. no. PYL33170).

 My core training in Counselling Psychology over the course of five years involved the gaining of a minimum of 450 hours of supervised, clinical practice whilst using specific models of therapy.
 (To put this in perspective, a typical counselling training spans two years and requires a minimum of 100-120 hours of clinical practice.)
 I have accrued many many more hours of practice since qualifying.
 On top of this, I also attend continuing professional development training courses, regularly read relevant literature, and ongoingly aim to enhance my knowledge and skills for providing the best quality therapy.